hmslima/sambahsacompletegrammar/sambahsa.md

 to propagate it on the world.
 We know that currently a work will be much better exposed if it is made available in english.

-It’s important to learn english just as it's important to learn spanish, russian, esperanto, mandarin, portuguese, etc, because although we defend the using of an auxiliary language as lingua franca would be much more efficient, the actual international language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!
+It’s important to learn english just as it's important to learn spanish, russian, esperanto, mandarin, portuguese, etc, because although we defend that the using of an auxiliary language as lingua franca would be much more efficient, the actual international language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!